W0RMUS/w0rmus/README.md

 #  About Me
-* Currently working on a bachelors degree in software engineering
+* Bachelors degree in software engineering

 ## 🌐 Socials